Mikaela/shell-things/etc/firefox/policies/README.md

 This file takes priority over `/usr/share/librewolf/distribution/policies.json` so don't apply this or a lot of LibreWolf specific customizations stops being in force.

-## WARNING TO TRR/ENCRYPTED DNS USERS!

-If `policies.json` locks DNS over HTTPS, `trr.mode` gets locked into `2` which means fallback to system resolver.

 ## Extensions